- Are Splinters Harmful?

 - If you break a glass item in the house, ensure to vacuum the whole area and mop up afterwards.

-- Keep them away from plants and bushes that have thorns or try bark that can splinter.
+- Keep him away from plants and bushes that have thorns or try bark that can splinter.

 Most splinters can be extracted at home with simple methods mentioned above but sometimes baby splinter removal needs professional help.
 You should consult a doctor under these conditions: